glassipbel/BubblePictures/README.md

 - colorForBubbleBorders: If you have for example a black background below the collectionView you should pass UIColor.black for achieving a good layout.
 - colorForBubbleTitles: This is the color of the bubble titles.
 - maxCharactersForBubbleTitles: This is the max lenght of characters for every bubble title.
+NEW ONES:
+- maxNumberOfBubbles: You can add this property if you want to hardcode the number of bubbles that will be shown.
+(If the number is larger than the whole screen, then it will show the maximum number of bubbles that fits the screen)
+- numberForTruncatedCell: If you don't want BubblePictures to calculate the number in the truncated cell, then you can assign one yourself.
+- widthForBubbleBorders: The border width for the bubbles.
+- bubbleImageContentMode: The content mode for the image in the bubbles.
+- distanceInterBubbles: The distance between each bubble, the default value is the size of the bubble divided by 3.

 So you can create a layoutConfigurator like this: